-ART 010 3 Units Art Appreciation
+Art Appreciation

-Course Advisory: Eligibility for ENGL 001.
-A study of the visual elements, materials and techniques used in the creation of art forms, including analysis of art from disparate cultures and periods of history.
-Includes audio-visual presentations and field trips that focus on the interrelationship of subject, composition, and concept - providing opportunities for deeper appreciation of art's meaning and value.
+Course Advisory: Eligibility for English 001.
+An introductory course examining the cultural, universal, and personal factors influencing the making and viewing of art.
+Includes a study of style, composition, materials and techniques used in the creation of art from disparate cultures and periods of history.
 Field trip may be required.
 Three hours lecture.